-We are really excited about our next learning steps in Reception, and we are going to do this through the topic of Traditional Tales.
+Welcome Back!
+We hope you have had an enjoyable Christmas break.
+We are excited about our next learning steps in Foundation Stage, and we are going to do begin this through the theme of Emergency Vehicles – People Who Help Us.

 During the next few months we are undoubtedly going to experience our fair share of unpleasant weather, it is most important that you remember to provide a waterproof jacket with a hood and a hat and gloves for your child so that they can make use of our wonderful outdoor areas.

-Please don’t hesitate to speak to us if you have any concerns, questions, or celebrations regarding your child.
+Please don’t hesitate to speak to me if you have any concerns, questions, or celebrations regarding your child.

-The information below will outline some of the key skills we will be looking at during this term whilst also building on your child’s interests and experiences.
+The information in this leaflet will outline some of the key skills we will be looking at during this term whilst also building on your child’s interests and experiences.

 Personal, Social and Emotional Development

 We will be focusing upon working as a whole group, turn taking and building friendships.
-The children will be working towards explaining their own knowledge and understanding, and asking appropriate questions to become more independent learners.
-We shall be developing our Personal, Social, and Emotional skills through circle times, sharing news, show and tell opportunities, and through day to day routines and behaviours.
+The children in FS1 will be encouraged to carryout various self-registration tasks, praising their efforts, to emphasise the significance of the process to promote their sense of belonging as well as name recognition.
+The children in FS2 will be working towards explaining their own knowledge and understanding, and asking appropriate questions to become more independent learners.
+We shall be developing our Personal, Social, and Emotional skills through circle times, sharing news, show and tell opportunities, and through day-to-day routines and behaviours.

 Communication and Language

 We will be using a variety of opportunities and experiences to develop children’s confidence and awareness of space using our wonderful outdoor areas.
-We aim for children in Reception to develop their skills in Gymnastics.
-We allow the children to experiment with gross motor movements for example trying out different ways of moving, balancing and landing with control.
+We aim children to move freely with pleasure and confidence in a range of ways, negotiating appropriate pathways when walking or running both indoors and outdoors.
+We will also engage in activities requiring hand and eye co-ordination, using a variety of tools, apparatus and equipment through mark making, small world, construction etc. We are very fortunate to have a fantastic wood area, as well as our outdoor provision.
+We shall provide continuous opportunities for children to use mark-making tools such as pens and scissors as they wish, developing their fine and gross motor movements.
+Within our foundation stage, we allow the children to experiment with gross motor movements for example trying out different ways of moving, balancing and landing with control.
 As well as fine motor movements for example, improving their pencil control to form recognisable letters and words.

 Literacy incorporates reading and writing skills in a variety of fun, exciting and sometimes messy activities!
-The children will be developing their reading skills; segmenting and blending sounds to read words.
+We will be aiming to listen to and join in with stories and show an interest in the illustrations.
+‘Talk for Writing’ continues to forms a key part of our Literacy activities, where the children will use the story map to join in with stories.
+FS1 children will also be developing our writing skills through children’s own mark making interests, aiming for children to give meaning to the marks they make.
+Towards the end of the term, we aim for children to talk activities through, reflecting on and modifying what they do.
+We sing Nursery Rhymes on a daily basis, which brings in the initial recognition and enjoyment of rhyming activities and we are working on the Phase 1 phonics program.
+The children in FS2 will be developing their reading skills; segmenting and blending sounds to read words.
 These skills will be developed during daily phonic sessions, and a variety of independent and group reading opportunities.
 We shall be encouraging more independent writing in the Spring Term through our Literacy work, where children will be attempting to write sentences in meaningful contexts.

-In the Foundation Stage we will be practicing and using our mathematical skills in familiar contexts (e.g. role play, construction, sand, play dough etc.) to give us meaning to numbers and counting.
-The children will be developing their number recognition and formation with numbers to 10 or higher.
-The children will be participating in practical activities to develop their understanding of addition and subtraction, and introducing the mathematical words for add, takeaway, and equals.
-We shall also be using mathematical names for 3D shapes, and developing the children’s knowledge and understanding about size, weight, capacity, and time.
+In the Foundation Stage we will be practicing and using our mathematical skills in familiar contexts (e.g. role-play, construction, sand, play dough etc.) to give us meaning to numbers and counting.
+This will be achieved for the children in FS1 by counting various objects as well as the daily counting of children during the register and at other times.
+Maths is an important aspect of learning, it is therefore evident in all of the different areas of the classroom from construction, through to the snack area.
+The children in FS2 will be developing their number recognition and formation with numbers to 10 or higher.
+The children will be participating in practical activities to develop their number and place value skills; comparing numbers within 10.
+Alongside developing their understanding of addition and subtraction skills; beginning with number bonds within 5, addition to 10, and moving onto number bonds to 10.

 Understanding the World